confluentinc/ksql/docs/installation/server-config/security.rst

 Where ``ksql.service.id`` can be configured in the KSQL configuration and defaults to ``default_``.

-If KSQL is configured to create a topic for the :ref:`record processing log<ksql_processing_log>` (the default configuration since KSQL version 5.2), the following ACLs are also needed:
+If KSQL is configured to create a topic for the :ref:`record processing log <ksql_processing_log>` which is the default configuration since KSQL version 5.2, the following ACLs are also needed:

 - The ``ALL`` operation on the ``TOPIC`` with ``LITERAL`` name ``<ksql.service.id>ksql_processing_log``.